murchie85/twitterCyberMonitor/README.md

 ![image](../report/assets/infosec/TWEETS.png)
 <br></br>
-The most popular user is: **JenniKonner**
+The most popular user is: **CCXIII**

-## I think the biggest mistake we made is telling Americans that wearing masks is to protect other people.
-Know your audience!
+## Gay marriage has now been around longer than the Confederacy.

+Build statues for that you cowards.